rajveeerr/100xDevs-Journey/Assignments/Week4/Assignments/ToDo Server/readme.md

 ```

 If you encounter an error stating that port 3000 is in use, you can change the port in the `app.listen` method to another available port, like `4000`.

----

-This README file provides a clear overview of your ToDo list application, its features, API endpoints, and instructions for running and testing the server.